corb555/Task-Score/README.md

 *Ammo, Weapon, Health, Anger

 All variables are provided as floats scaled from 0 to 100.0f.
-The component would be modified to track other types of variables specific to a particular game.
+This component would be modified to track other types of variables specific to your game.

 ### Variables
 *Target Health* - 100=healthy, 0=dead